boyajay/vivacioustoaster/README.md

 # Voyager
 AI Travel Agent
-> Pithy project description
 An intelligent, group-oriented decision-making travel app to help find places that fit your interests.
+Designed for a clean and intuitive user experience, this app will help you plan all your voyages.

 ## Team